alorman/4Runner-Seat-Heat/README.md

 In the PCB, I opted to go with a few circuits to allow these values to scale nicely.
 - A voltage divider and analog pin that measures the 12VDC circuit in the car (this uses 1% resistors to allow for greater accuracy
 - Another voltage divider and analog pin for each side that measures the switch position.
-- Another voltage divider and analog pin to look for status about the vehicle lights (either on or off, mainly)
+- ~~Another voltage divider and analog pin to look for status about the vehicle lights (either on or off, mainly)~~ this feature is depricated with rev02 of the PCB.

 With a bit of math we can always scale the resistance reading to be a percentage of the 12VDC reading, so even as our alternator voltage drifts a bit (it will), our intended output stays the same.

 ### Switch Backlights
-In the PCB I've made, I chose to drive the backlights directly, with input signaling being read from another analog input pin, although since they're wheatlamps, I can certainly dim them with PWM.
+~~In the PCB I've made, I chose to drive the backlights directly, with input signaling being read from another analog input pin, although since they're wheatlamps, I can certainly dim them with PWM.~~

+In PCB rev02 I realized I hadn't quite fully understood how the backlight dimming worked.
+In short: it's switched high-side and dimmed low-side, so the easiest path was to allow the backlights to be directly driven by the car's backlight system rather than driving them through a mosfet.

 Inside each unit there are two lights, one (a wheatlamp) for the backlight and the other (an LED with load resistor) for the "Heat On" function.
 See:
 The wheatlamp: